Division of Continuing and Global Education

 WARNING: After the fourth calendar day, there are NO DROPS OR REFUNDS without a serious and compelling reason.
 You will receive a failing grade if you do not attend class or attempt to drop.

 |Enrolled Units||Fees Paid||65% Refund Rate|

 Campus services operate on different or reduced hours during the summer months.
 Most academic and student offices adopt summer hours on weekdays (7:00am - 3:30pm).

 Continuing and Global Education

-Support services are available by calling the Services for Students with Disabilities office at 559.278.2811.
-Visit the Services for Students with Disabilities website for more information.
+Support services and accommodations are available.
+Visit the Services for Students with Disabilities website or call 559.278.2811.

 University Student Union

-The University Student Union will be open daily during Summer Session, but will be closed during campus-recognized holidays.
+The University Student Union will be open daily (excluding holidays).
 Visit the University Student Union website for summer hours and services.